-- TR-7.
+- TR-6.
+Encourage private developers of adjacent or nearby properties to execute agreements to provide joint use and funding of shared parking facilities. - TR-7.
 Ensure that land use changes near high capacity transit stations are consistent with the Comprehensive Plan, recognizing that: - 1.
 Transit may support more intense development around some stations; - Transit supportive design and orientation may be implemented without changes to land use intensity; and - Land use plan map changes would be precluded in existing single family designations and environmentally sensitive areas